Editor's note: Original blog Published on: Apr 3, 2017

 There onwards a lot happened.
 The years of discovery and rediscovery in the search to reduce waste.
-Since then decades have passed.
-Today we all know who and what played the key roles in developing lean production system since the last industrial revolution.
+Since then, decades have passed.
+Today we all know who and what played critical roles in developing a lean production system since the last industrial revolution.

-I am unmistakably talking about the success stories of Toyota (Since 1990) and it’s great makers, carrying the unique signature flares of lean thinking (i.e. Philosophy, Process, People and Problem-solving).
-All of these efforts are interwoven to form the product and avoid waste created through overburden (Muri) and dissemblance in workloads (Mura).
+I am unmistakably talking about the success stories of Toyota (Since 1990), and it's great makers, carrying the unique signature flares of lean thinking (i.e., Philosophy, Process, People and Problem-solving).
+All of these efforts are interwoven to form the product and avoid the waste created through overburden (Muri) and dissemblance in workloads (Mura).

-Closely working from a client perspective, Toyota developed more than one ways to achieve desired results.
-These amicable teachings/ways of leading a process/team/product are something really awe-inspiring and can be counted as the foundation of a good organization that truly values the experiments, learnings, mistakes, reflections and improvements.
-We now call it as the 4P Model of TPS (Toyota Production System)
+Closely working from a client perspective, Toyota developed more than one way to achieve desired results.
+These amicable teachings/methods of leading a process / team / product are something awe-inspiring and can be counted as the foundation of a good organization that genuinely values the experiments, learnings, mistakes, reflections, and improvements.
+We now call it the 4P Model of TPS (Toyota Production System).

 Here is the brief understanding of the 4P Model: